tamedu/csa-on-blockchain/README.md

 Use _solidary contracts_ + _transparent data_ + _good-habit incentivizing_ to __strengthen__ consumer-producer relationships, __shorten__ healthy food supply chains, and __grow__ natural-farming communities organically!

 ## About me
-I have been programming for more than 20 years, had been an academy researcher in Natural Language Processing, lead/developed many web/mobile/game softwares.
+I have been programming for more than 20 years, had been an academy researcher in Natural Language Processing, then lead/developed many web/mobile/game softwares.
 I retired at the age of 35, went to country-side and learning to be a farmer.
 Reason: _I sat too much in front of computers and it was not good for my health_.

 ### Why am I doing this?
 The more I know about mordern farming/agriculture, the more I don't belive it won't solve both environment reservation and food secure problems